 Located in the entryway of Outskirt Stable is a man named Trott who will purchase Raw Gourmet Meat for 100 rupees up to three times a day.
 This is part of an ever-ongoing side quest called A Rare Find.

 Each item on this list can add sizable chunks to a meal’s effect duration once.
-Adding multiples will produce a static effect of +30 seconds.
+Adding multiples produces a static effect of +30 seconds.
 Don’t waste your ingredients!

 Pro Tip: While the 30 second buffs might look underwhelming at first glance, many of them are meat-based and provide a great source of healing.